jeeliz/jeelizFaceFilter/README.md

 * [SnapChat Clone](https://towhidkashem.github.io/snapchat-clone/): Great work from [Towhid Kashem](https://www.linkedin.com/in/towhid-kashem/).
 This library has been wrapped up to build a Snapchat clone.
 Check out the [Github source code repository](https://github.com/TowhidKashem/snapchat-clone), try the [live demo](https://towhidkashem.github.io/snapchat-clone/) or read the [Reddit thread](https://www.reddit.com/r/Frontend/comments/hqfu91/i_made_a_snapchat_clone_in_the_browser/).

-* [Facepaint](https://facepaint.patriciaarnedo.com/): Draw your own face filters with this creative web application developed by [Patricia Arnedo](https://patriciaarnedo.com)
+* [Facepaint](https://facepaint.patriciaarnedo.com/): Draw your own face filters with this creative web application developed by [Patricia Arnedo](https://patriciaarnedo.com) - [Medium article on the demo](https://patriciaarnedo.medium.com/building-an-ar-drawing-app-using-react-5f47740a747c)

 If you have developped an application or a fun demo using this library, we would love to see it and insert a link here!
 Just contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).